KyoriPowered/adventure/README.md

 ## Upgrading to 2.0

-2.0 seperated MiniMessage into two versions, minimessage-bungee and minimessage-text.
+2.0 seperated MiniMessage into two versions, `minimessage-bungee` and `minimessage-text`.
 The bungee version continues to use the Bungee Chat Components, like 1.x did, but the new Version uses the kyori text lib, which has support for way more features.
-If you dont want to change your code, use the old dependency, but you should really consider upgrading to the new one!
+If you don't want to change your code, use the old dependency, but you should really consider upgrading to the new one!

 ## Licence
 MIT